AI4Finance-Foundation/FinRL-Tutorials/1-Introduction/Stock_NeurIPS2018/README.md

 It generates two csv files: *train.csv*, *trade.csv*.
 You can check the provided two sample files.

+You are welcome to use your own data.
+Just make sure adjust the dataframe to proper structure.

 ## Step II.
 Train a Trading Agent

 Second, run the notebook: *Stock_NeurIPS2018_2_Train.ipynb*.